Imperfect detectors for adversarial tasks with applications to quantum key distribution: Conclusion

 \section{Conclusion}

 In this work, we develop a general framework for rigorously addressing imperfections in detection setups.
 We accomplish this by constructing a channel that `gives' the imperfection to the adversary Eve.
 The portion `given' to Eve is formalised through a classical `tagged' space as in the flag-state squasher \cite{zhang_security_2021}.
 We have phrased our results generically to facilitate their application to a variety of adversarial tasks beyond the immediate use in QKD security proofs.
 While our theoretical results can be stated generically (see \cref{thm:genericNoiseChannel}), the usage of this theorem requires some notion of an ideal POVM $\finPOVM[\ideal]$, and the estimation of the deviation from ideality $q$ as detailed in \cref{subsubsec:NoiseChannelGenSetups}.
-Since deriving this data directly from experimentally measurable quantities is challenging, we use physically motivated models for threshold detectors that include dark counts and non-unit efficiencies.
+This involves a protocol-dependent computation (see \cref{subsec:EATActiveBB84,subsec:3stateExample} for examples of such a computation).

+We further develop protocol-independent theorems for physically motivated models for threshold detectors that include dark counts and non-unit efficiencies.
 Specifically, we assume that for all detectors used in the detection setup the dark count rates and efficiencies have specific values (possibly chosen by Eve) within some given range.
 We emphasise that such a range is typically obtained in characterisation experiments (for e.g. as directed in \cite[Table 4.3]{chunnilall2016quantum}).
 Thus, our specialised theorems for dark counts (\cref{thm:FSSFineGrained}) and loss (\cref{thm:lossNoiseChannel}) addresses this practically relevant situation.
 The amount `given' to Eve in this case depends on the maximum dark count rate and the difference in the maximum and minimum efficiency of all the detectors used in the detection setup.